 “My love affair with Wake Forest began when I was 16, so having the opportunity to return is thrilling beyond measure,” said Harris-Perry.
 “Wake Forest taught me the joys of learning, the responsibilities of citizenship, and the endurance of friendship.
 I welcome the challenge of joining this demanding and nurturing academic environment.”

 Known for her creative and dynamic teaching style, Harris-Perry brings practical political and relevant cultural experiences to the classroom.
 “Melissa Harris-Perry is one of the nation’s foremost intellectuals publicly exploring—and thoughtfully influencing—the intersections of politics, race, gender, religion and culture,” said Wake Forest Provost Rogan Kersh.
 “We are delighted that she has chosen to come home to Wake Forest and help ignite in our students the passion she has for contemporary political issues and social justice.”

 Harris-Perry has been named a Presidential Chair, an endowed position that recognizes and supports exceptional faculty who embody Wake Forest’s teacher-scholar ideal.
 She is the second Presidential Chair honoree, joining Michele Gillespie of Wake Forest’s History Department.

-Melissa is the director of the Anna Julia Cooper Project
+Melissa is the director of the Anna Julia Cooper Center

 on Gender, Race, and Politics in the South.

-The Anna Julia Cooper Project will be moving to Winston-Salem, North Carolina
+The Anna Julia Cooper Center will be moving to Winston-Salem, North Carolina

 in July 2014.